Murder Mystery Game AI

 Mafia/Werewolf (No-Equipment Version)

-The classic Mafia game requires zero setup—just a moderator and players.
+The classic social deduction game requires zero setup—just a moderator and players.
 One person is secretly the "mafia," others are villagers.
 The mafia eliminates someone each night; villagers vote to eliminate suspects during the day.

 Best for large gatherings because: